aerostack2/ignition_assets/README.md

 # ignition_assets

 Colletion of AS2 Ignition Gazebo assets and scripts.

+Tested on **Ignition Gazebo Fortress**.
+Make sure to have it [installed](https://gazebosim.org/docs/fortress/install_ubuntu).

 ## INDEX
 - [HOW TO RUN](#how-to-run-basic-usage)